White clouds drifted across the ceiling of the Great Hall. Harry watched them float from one side to the other as he munched on his toast.

 The spider careened around the room, scuttling over students and dancing on desks.
 Laughter burst up from around the room.

 Harry grimaced.
-Wouldn’t be so funny if it was one of us, would it?
+Wouldn’t be so funny if it was one of us being made into a helpless puppet, would it?

 Ron gripped the edge of the desk until his knuckles turned white and watched the spider like it was Aragog himself.